yegor256/cam/steps/README.md

 ### How it Works?
 The entire process of gathering metrics from GitHub repos consists of these
 steps:
 * **Discovering**.
-Get the list of repos from GitHub and then create directories for them.
+Here we fetch the list of repos from GitHub and then create directories for them.
 * **Polishing**.
-Delete directories that don't exist in the list of required repositories.
+Then we delete directories that don't exist in the list of required repositories.
 * **Unregistering**.
-Clean directories from the CSV register if their clones are absent.
+During this step, we clean directories from the CSV register if their clones are absent.
 * **Cloning**.
 In this step we run `git clone` on found repositories.
 * **JPEEK**.
 Here, we build those gathered repositories and run [jpeek](https://github.com/cqfn/jpeek) on them.